Michael-Kummer/Michael-Kummer.github.io/_posts/2025-01-05-Volunteerism In Alberta.md

 Data preparation involved:
 - Removing unrelated questions and standardizing related questions.
 - Ensuring all "Refused to Respond"'s were changed to NA.
-- Python (Pandas and PlotNine) are used for analysis and visualization.
+- Python (Pandas, PlotNine, Bokeh, Plotly) are used for analysis and visualization.

 Our hypothesis for this analysis is whether there is a substantial difference between the challenges faced by senior and non-senior volunteers.